What is the career development process?

 Can I post a job with Career Services?

-We greatly appreciate the support of our parents.
-If you or your employer would like to recruit McKendree students and graduates, you may post openings on our College Central Network system that is a link under the “Parents as Resources” page.
-Please contact 618.537.6805 to post a part-time or summer position, or for further information.
+We greatly appreciate the support of our parents and families.
+If you or your employer would like to recruit McKendree students and graduates, you may post part-time/full-time and paid internship openings on our College Central Network system on the link under the “Parents as Resources” page.
+Please contact email@example.com or 618.537.6805/6806 if you would like us to post information for you.